Quantum marginal problem and incompatibility: Quantum channels and compatibility

-{\it Quantum channels and compatibility.---} Quantum channels describe changes of quantum systems induced by, e.g.,\ measurements or time evolution.
-We work exclusively in the Schr\"odinger picture whereupon channels are linear maps on operators that take states of an input system described by Hilbert space $\hil_A$ into states of the output system described by $\hil_{B}$; we denote such channels as $\Phi_{A\to B}$.
-Mathematically, channels are completely positive trace-preserving (cptp) maps.
+Quantum channels, which are completely positive trace preserving maps, describe changes in quantum systems induced by, e.g., measurements or time evolution.
+These are linear maps on operators taking states of an input system $\hil_A$ into states of the output system $\hil_{B}$; we denote such channels as $\Phi_{A\to B}$.

-To introduce channel compatibility, we need three systems denoted as $\hil_A$, $\hil_{B_1}$, and $\hil_{B_2}$.
-We say that channels $\Phi_{A\to B_1}$ and $\Phi_{A\to B_2}$ are {\it compatible} if there exists a broadcasting channel from which they can be obtained as marginals \cite{HeMi2017}.
-More precisely, compatibility refers to the existence of a channel $\Phi_{A\to B_1 B_2}$ such that